Table of Contents[Hide][Show]

-- Huck Towels – Similar to the towels they use in emergency rooms… these towels are super absorbant, great for cleaning and easy to wash.
+- Huck Towels – Similar to the towels they use in emergency rooms… these towels are super absorbent, great for cleaning, and easy to wash.

 - Mason Jars + Cuppow Lids + Sprouting Lids – Use mason jars for cups and the opportunities are endless.

 - Kombucha Brewing Supplies – Do you drink kombucha?
 If so, do you make your own?
 It is so much better and the flavors are endless.

 - Dehydrator – Preserve foods with a stainless steel dehydrator.